tkuwill/dotfiles-on-arch/README.md

 <details>
 <summary><b>Packages list</b></summary>

+- `pacman-contrib`: Contributed scripts and tools for pacman systems.
 - `xfce4-power-manager`: I use this to control display brightness, which can let your brightness keys of your laptop work perfectly without complex config for binding keys for `xbacklight` or something similar.
 Also, it can let you manage suspend behavior on your laptop easily.
 - `tlp`: [TLP](https://linrunner.de/tlp/index.html) - Optimize Linux Laptop Battery Life.
 - `upower`: I use this in one of my scripts to record the **charge-cycles** and **capacity** of my laptop's **battery**.